NickG-Math/C4-Homology/README.md

 Read the wiki for the full documentation/whitepaper.
 This is enough just to get you started

 ## Requirements
 To run the code you need a sufficiently recent version of MATLAB.
  I have only tested it with v.
 R2019a but you can try your luck if you have previous versions of MATLAB or freeware like Octave.
  If you have a University account, you might be able to get an academic MATLAB license for free through your institution.
-At some point the project might be ported to C++ for accessibility and speed.
+ At some point the project might be ported to C++ for wider accessibility and speed.

-Speaking of speed, to speed up execution time you can use the parallel processing package for MATLAB (free if you have MATLAB).
-With the parallel package, you can take advantage of multi-core systems; in my case I have gotten great results with an Intel 8700K.
-Be warned that with it you can hit 100% utilization on all cores so it's NOT advisable to run it on a laptop or other cooling-constrained system.
-At this time all the work is done on the CPU, so you don't need a GPU (and certainly not a computing-specific one).

 ## How do I compute the C4 homology of a point right now?
 Open the test algorithms folder and any of the three test scripts.